payne6282/TMDBAPITests/README.md

 3. Right click on any of the files above as select 'run as junit'

 Hopefully this will run without a glitch and you can see the results.
-I was thinking of making a report, but it would beyond next week and I wanted to send this across within this week itself.
+I was thinking of making a report, but it would go beyond next week and I wanted to send this across within this week itself.
 Please let me know if you encounter any issues.